reds-lab/privmon/README.md

 # **PrivMon: Real-Time Privacy Attack Detection System**

-This is the official repository for **PrivMon**.
-This system, presented at RAID 2023, is a stream-based solution for real-time privacy attack detection targeting machine learning models.
+This is the official repository for **PrivMon**, presented at RAID 2023.
+This system is a stream-based solution for real-time privacy attack detection targeting machine learning models.

 ## **Environment Setup**